 The MPRE is required for admission to the bars of all but two U.S. jurisdictions (Wisconsin and Puerto Rico).
 (In addition, Connecticut and New Jersey accept successful completion of a law school course on professional responsibility in lieu of a passing score on the MPRE.)
 Because MPRE requirements vary from one jurisdiction to another, candidates are advised to check with the bar admission agency in the jurisdiction to which they seek admission before registering for the MPRE.

-Registration for 2021 MPRE test dates opens on December 14, 2020.
+Registration for the March 2023 MPRE opens August 31, 2022.
+Registration for the August and November 2023 administrations opens December 13, 2022.
 For more information about registering for the MPRE, visit the Registration Information page.
 For more information about MPRE test accommodations, visit the How to Apply for MPRE Test Accommodations page.

-A table of dates and deadlines for the 2021 MPRE is available on the Registration Information page.
+A table of dates and deadlines for the 2022 and 2023 MPRE is available on the Registration Information page.

 No. There are no exceptions to the registration deadline.